History of Ohio Lottery in Timeline

 On May 5, 1992, Buckeye 5 was introduced with drawings on Tuesday and Friday nights, offering a top prize of $100,000.

-On July 1, 1993, Buckeye 5 expanded its drawings to Mondays, Tuesdays, Thursdays, and Fridays, increasing the frequency of play.
+On July 1, 1993, Buckeye 5 expanded its drawings to Mondays, Tuesdays, Thursdays, and Fridays.

-On September 6, 1996, six lotteries launched a jackpot game initially known as The Big Game.
+On September 6, 1996, six lotteries launched a jackpot game known as The Big Game.

 August 16, 1999: Pick 3 Expands to Twice-Daily Draws

-On August 16, 1999, the Pick 3 game expanded to offer twice-daily drawings, increasing opportunities for players to win.
+On August 16, 1999, the Pick 3 game expanded to include twice-daily drawings.

 July 2000: The Kicker Added to Super Lotto Plus

-In July 2000, when Super Lotto became Super Lotto Plus, The Kicker was included as an add-on to the SLP game, continuing its availability to players.
+In July 2000, when Super Lotto became Super Lotto Plus, The Kicker was added to Super Lotto Plus.

-On May 15, 2002, the multi-jurisdictional game, temporarily named The Big Game Mega Millions, was added to the Ohio Lottery; the first drawing including Ohio-bought tickets was two days later.
+On May 15, 2002, Ohio joined the multi-jurisdictional game, temporarily named The Big Game Mega Millions, with its first drawing including Ohio tickets two days later.

 October 4, 2004: Rolling Cash 5 Replaces Buckeye 5

-On October 8, 2005, the last drawing of SLP (Super Lotto Plus) took place, and The Kicker became an add-on game for Mega Millions.
+On October 8, 2005, the final drawing for Super Lotto Plus took place.
+The Kicker became Mega Millions' add-on game.

 October 12, 2005: Lot 'O Play First Drawing

-October 2005: The Kicker Becomes Mega Millions Add-On
+October 2005: The Kicker Becomes Add-On for Mega Millions

-In October 2005, after Super Lotto Plus ended, The Kicker became an add-on for Mega Millions, but only within Ohio.
+In October 2005, The Kicker became an add-on for Mega Millions, but only within Ohio, after Super Lotto Plus ended.

 2005: The Kicker Transferred to Mega Millions

-In 2005, The Kicker add-on game was "transferred" from Super Lotto Plus to Mega Millions in Ohio.
+In 2005, The Kicker add-on game was "transferred" from Super Lotto Plus to Mega Millions.

-On January 20, 2007, the last drawing of Lot O'Play occurred, after which it was replaced by Classic Lotto.
+On January 20, 2007, Lot O'Play held its last drawing and was replaced by Classic Lotto.

-On January 22, 2007, Classic Lotto was introduced, replacing Lot 'O Play.
-Classic Lotto is drawn on Mondays, Wednesdays, and Saturdays, with jackpots starting at $1 million.
+On January 22, 2007, the Classic Lotto game began, replacing Lot 'O Play.
+Drawings are held on Mondays, Wednesdays, and Saturdays with jackpots starting at $1 million.

 May 20, 2007: Sunday Drawings Added to Pick 3

-On May 20, 2007, Sunday drawings were added to the Pick 3 game, providing players with even more chances to participate and win.
+On May 20, 2007, Sunday drawings were introduced for the Pick 3 game.

-On August 5, 2007, Ohio added Ten-OH!, a twice-daily Keno-like game and the first Ohio Lottery game with computerized drawings.
-The top prize of $500,000 was won by matching 10 of the 20 numbers drawn.
+On August 5, 2007, Ohio launched Ten-OH!, a twice-daily, Keno-like game and the first Ohio Lottery game with computerized drawings, offering a top prize of $500,000 for matching 10 of 20 numbers drawn.

 In October 2007, the Cash Explosion game show returned, replacing Make Me Famous, Make Me Rich.